Housing benefit is a means tested benefit payable to people who are responsible for paying rent. We work out how much you will get by looking at the;

-In April 2013, the UK Government placed a limit on the total amount of benefit working age people can receive.
-This is known as the Benefit Cap.
-If your income from benefits, including Housing Benefit, exceeds the limits they have set then your Housing Benefit will be reduced.
+The UK Government have placed a limit on the total amount of benefits working age people can receive.
+This is known as the Benefit Cap .

 In some limited circumstance you may be able to apply for help from the DHP fund if you have been affected by the new spare bedrooms or benefit cap rules.
 Find out who can claim and apply online at www.fifedirect.org.uk/dhp

-For more information on Welfare Reform visit www.fifedirect.org.uk/welfarereform
+For more information on Welfare and Benefits visit www.fifedirect.org.uk/benefits

 Check if you qualify